-The role of the division is to safeguard and increase the value of the Bank's assets.
-This should be done by: devising a cash flow plan for the Bank's loan portfolio which is updated regularly; by assessing the capital requirements of the asset portfolio and the Bank's capacity to meet this; by being responsible for every loan; by conducting regular follow-up checks, and regularly updating all the Bank's assets.
+The purpose of the unit is to develop the Bank's assets with the ultimate goal of securing maximum recovery from these assets.
+This is amongst other done by pro-active management of every asset, maintaining a cash flow plan for the Bank's loan portfolio which is updated regularly; by assessing the capital requirements of the asset portfolio and the Bank's capacity to meet this.
+The Bank's loan portfolio consists of more than 100 borrower groups and the total outstanding notional is around ISK 700ma.

 The objective of the division is to maintain and support the Bank's asset portfolio, increase the value of the asset portfolio and prevent a "fire sale" of assets.
-The asset portfolio should be self-financing and instalments on the loans sufficient to support other assets.
+It is expected that the asset portfolio will be self-financing and instalments and interest payments on the loans will be sufficient to support other assets if needed.
+Furthermore, it is expected that fees generated from the loan portfolio will cover the costs of running the asset management division.